John Baptiste Ford: New Albany Glass Works

-Pittsburgh Plate Glass Company
+Pittsburgh Plate Glass

 In 1880, Ford left New Albany and opened the New York City Plate Glass Company with a plant in Creighton, Pennsylvania.
 In 1883, the business was reorganized as the Pittsburgh Plate Glass Company ("PPG").
 PPG became the leading plate glass manufacturing facility in the country.

 Tired of disagreements with their business partners, Ford sold his interest in the company in 1897.
 He formed a new venture to the west near Toledo, Ohio, the Ford Glass Company.
 It later became Libbey Owens Ford Glass Company.
 At one time he was in business with his first cousin, Washington Charles De Pauw.

-Wyandotte Chemical Company
+Michigan Alkali

 In 1893, Ford founded a chemical company that supplied vital soda ash for the glass production.
 The company was located in Wyandotte, Michigan and named Michigan Alkali Company.
 Later, the company was renamed Wyandotte Chemical Company and became one of the nation's leading chemical firms at the time of John B. Ford's death, eventually becoming part of BASF and expanding into the BASF industrial complex.